cttynul/m3d5-password-manager/README.md

-THIS VERSION IS OUTDATED, THERE WILL SOON A NEW RELEASE UNDER A NEW NAME
+THIS VERSION IS OUTDATED, THERE WILL SOON BE A NEW RELEASE UNDER A NEW NAME
 ======
 ###Introduction
 M3D5 Password Manager is a just another password manager that allows you to collect your personal data into a file crypted in TripleDes.